bootchk/sleepSyncAgent/README.md

 Discussion: it is not IoT, since there is no gateway and no Network time.
 It is not a mesh network (keeping topology.)

+Goals and Applications
+=

+One goal is to eliminate batteries and instead use energy harvesting (usually solar, since it has much more energy than any other harvested source.)
+Eliminate batteries since they are:

+    short-lived (two years)
+    toxic (lithium, cadmium, etc.)
+    expensive

+Silicon and software will continue to get cheaper, smaller, and less toxic, while batteries won't.

+Applications:

+    art
+    solar yard lights that strobe like runway strobelights smart bomblets

 Performance:
 =